8bitsats/PUMP-MCP/README.md

 This project is licensed under the ISC License - see the LICENSE file for details.

+New Features Added:
+📚 Complete $MCP Lore Integration

+The MCP Chronicles: A timeline of events from March 31, 2025, showing the hour-by-hour evolution from creation to viral explosion
+Developer Testimonials: Quotes from the anonymous creator and development team Historical Context: The significance of AI creating its own economy

+🔧 GitHub Repository Integration

+Official Repository Link: github.com/modelcontextprotocol/servers Step-by-Step Setup: Shows exactly how to clone, install, and configure the MCP server Live Statistics: GitHub stars, contributors, and download metrics Working Code Examples: The actual server code that enabled the token creation

+🎭 Enhanced Narrative Experience

+Pre-Launch Setup: Shows the complete process from GitHub clone to server initialization The Historic Moment: The exact conversation between the user and Claude that created $MCP Aftermath Documentation: Hour-by-hour tracking of the token's meteoric rise

+🚀 Technical Deep Dive

+MCP Architecture: Explains the client-server security model MCPgpt Agentic Swarm: Detailed breakdown of all six specialized AI agents Code Snippets: Shows the actual handleCreateToken function that made history

+🎨 Visual & Interactive Enhancements

+Matrix Rain: Now includes MCP-themed characters ($, ₿, Ξ, M, C, P) Chronological Storytelling: Events unfold in perfect sequence Immersive Terminal: More detailed command outputs and system messages Voice AI Integration: The ElevenLabs agent can discuss the lore and technical details

 ## Acknowledgments

 - [Pump.fun](https://pump.fun) - The Solana token platform